gamunu/vscode-yarn/README.md

 ## Settings

-- `yarn.runInTerminal` defines whether the command is run in a terminal window or whether the output form the command is shown in the `Output` window.
+- `yarn.runInTerminal` Defines whether the command is run in a terminal window or whether the output form the command is shown in the `Output` window.
 The default is to show the output in the output window.
 - `yarn.dontHideOutputOnSuccess` Keep the output panel visible when yarn execution is successful.
 No effect with runInTerminal.
 The default is to keep output window open.
-- `yarn.bin` custom npm bin name, the default is `yarn`.
+- `yarn.bin` Custom npm bin name, the default is `yarn`.
-- `yarn.packageJson` default package json path. relative to current project root
+- `yarn.packageJson` Default package json path. relative to current project root.

 ##### Example
 ```javascript